 Direct outreach to hiring managers is not about being aggressive or presumptuous.
 It is about being strategic.
 When done correctly, it positions you as a proactive professional who takes initiative — exactly the kind of person most teams want to hire.

-Why Direct Outreach Works
+Why Does Direct Outreach to Hiring Managers Work?

 When you reach out to a hiring manager directly, something fundamentally changes about how your candidacy is perceived.
 You are no longer applicant number 4,287 in a queue.
 You are a real person who has demonstrated genuine interest in the role and the team.